anders94/qfunc/README.md

 console.log(queue.isEmpty());
 ```

-The above example results in `false`.
+The above example results in `false` because the queue is not empty.

 The implementation is super simple and far fewer lines than even this `README.md`.
+See what I mean by looking here: https://github.com/anders94/qfunc/blob/main/lib/index.js

 Here's a more expressive example that uses an interval to continually show the length of the queue and prove that things operate in order: